DaemonSnake/unconstexpr/README.md

 # unconstexpr
 #### An ODR violation story
-a c++17 header library that implements variant constexpr functions and types.</br>
+a c++17 header library that implements variant constexpr functions and types.

+__Disclaimer:__
-Disclaimer: This project only targets G++ and is only for fun.<br>
+This project only targets G++ and is only for fun.
+It is inspired by Filip Roséen's blog http://b.atch.se/.
+His blog is great go check it out for a c++ standart compilant implementation of some of the features of this library.

 ### template instanciation uniqueness
 All meta_X templated types provided by this library have unique template instanciation.